wjqbugkiller/wjqbugkiller.github.com/README.md

 >> The function of Arduino
 >> - Arduino can be used with many software, such as processing, brain-link, etc. Their cooperation can create many interesting visually interactive software or pages.
 Interaction with the computer is no longer limited to the mouse and keyboard.
 Sound, infrared, touch, pressure human motion catcher and many other facts can become the input source of the computer.

+> #### The choice for Arduino
+>> - The official Arduino team adopted the Creative Commons license.
+Anyone is allowed to produce and sell copies of the Arduino development board.
+Therefore, there are two kinds of development boards.Therefore, there are two kinds of development boards, one is the official board, and the other is the clone board of other manufacturers.
+>> - Both official boards and clone boards are legal products.
+>> - The production process of the official board will be more excellent and more expensive.
+>> - There are many types of Arduino development board, which can be roughly divided into five categories: Entry Level, Enhanced Features, Internet of Things, Education, and Retired.
+>> - You can view all of them from the official website:[arduino.Products](https://www.arduino.cc/en/Main/Products)
+>> - There are not much options for us, we got only Arduino UNO.
+We have two pieces in our hands.
+One is turquoise and the other is black.
+They are both made in China.
+We can easily buy them in a cheap price.

 ### 小组作业介绍

 <hi> it's a test <hi>